 The Compass High Altitude features all-new full-LED headlights that help enhance the exterior design while widening the field of vision for the driver during nighttime driving.
 LED fog lights also help illuminate the road at night for greater safety.
-A new LED taillamp design helps blend the updated Compass to the new looks of the new Grand Cherokee (WL) and all-new Wagoneer/Grand Wagoneer (WS).
-There will also be the addition of a power liftgate as standard equipment.
+A new LED taillamp design helps blend the updated Compass to the new looks of the new Grand Cherokee (WL) and all-new Wagoneer/Grand Wagoneer (WS), and there will also be the addition of a power liftgate as standard equipment.

-A new set of multi-spoke 19-inch Neutral Grey-colored aluminum wheels and a standard black-painted exterior colored roof help create a more refined and elegant look to the vehicle.
+A new set of multi-spoke 19-inch Neutral Grey-colored aluminum wheels and a standard black-painted roof help create a more refined and elegant look to the vehicle.